 The County Government has experienced financial and economic constraints and had established ways of responding to the challenge.
-The County treasury has much automated the revenue collection in order to boost the current revenue status.
+The County Ministry of Finance, Economic Planning and Revenue Management has much automated the revenue collection in order to boost the current revenue status.
 Other sectors have developed policies to streamline revenue collection across the county.